protocol/grants/gitcoin-gr9-hackathon/all-bounties.md

-# Protocol Labs + Collaborator Bounties
+# Protocol Labs + Collaborator Bounties for Gitcoin's GR9 Hackathon

+**Visit https://gitcoin.co/hackathon/gr9/?org=protocol to apply for these bounties!**

 Protocol Labs and its ecosystem collaborators Textile and Fleek, will be awarding a total of $43,000 in prizes (all prizes are in FIL).